top of page

 A blue balloon floats upward against a clear sky, released by an outstretched hand.
 The scene evokes a sense of freedom and letting go.

-But let's be clear: You don't need to purge everything.
+First off, you don't need to purge everything.
 The goal isn't to have an empty house—it's to create a home that fits your life now.
-That's why I call it wise-sizing.
+That's why it's called right-sizing.

-Keeping what serves you—not just what you feel guilty holding onto.
+Keeping what supports you—not what you feel guilty getting rid of.

-Letting go of "someday" items (if you haven't used it in three years, you won't).
+Letting go of "someday" items (Have you used it in the past three years?).

-Creating a home that works for you today, not the past.
+Creating a home that works for you today!

 1. Start With the Easy Wins

-Don't start with sentimental stuff—start with the low-hanging clutter.
+Don't start with sentimental stuff—start with the easy clutter.
 Try these:

 My client laughed when she found cold medicine from when her grandchildren were toddlers.
 "They're in college now!"
 That quick fifteen-minute task gave her the confidence to keep going.